Complaining to the Public Services Ombudsman for Wales

 What can the ombudsman do?

-The ombudsman can investigate complaints of maladministration by the council.
-It can look into the way the council processed your homelessness application to make sure that it acted fairly and followed the correct procedures.
+The ombudsman can look into the way the council dealt with your homelessness application to make sure that it acted fairly and followed the right procedures.

 After the ombudsman has completed its investigations it can recommend that the council pays compensation or takes action to put things right.
 Councils are not legally obliged to comply with ombudsman recommendations but they usually do so.
 In some cases, they may even offer to put the situation right before the ombudsman has finished investigating your complaint.